htsnet/StreamlitHackathonLLM2023/README.md

 Project name: LLM operations
 Description:
 This project was created with the goal of participating in the 'Streamlit LLM Hackathon 2023'.
-This site use AssemblyAI service to transcribe audio from Youtube videos.
+This site uses AssemblyAI to transcribe audio from YouTube videos and LangChain to handle chat.
+To chat about the video, please, supply your OPENAI API KEY.

 At this point, the video must be in English.

 See this project on https://apphackathonllm2023-rrqhordtnjzy9byshrqsu6.streamlit.app/